zhyph/scrape-mediux/README.md

 - `--chromedriver_path`: Path to the ChromeDriver executable.
 - `--retry_on_yaml_failure`: Retry by reloading the page if the YAML button exists but an error occurs.
 If ommitted, the script will not retry.
 - `--preferred_users`: List of Mediux usernames to prioritize when fetching YAML data.
+- `--excluded_users`: List of Mediux usernames to exclude when fetching YAML data.
 - `--discord_webhook_url`: Discord webhook URL for notifications.
+- `--copy_only`: Only copy files to the output_dir and exit.
+This option skips the scraping process and only performs the file copying operation.
+- `--disable_season_fix`: Disable automatic fix for malformed seasons YAML structure in TV shows.
+When enabled, the script will not attempt to automatically correct structural issues in YAML.

 ## Usage (Docker)